Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Om Shri GuruBhyo Namah.
 Jai Khyapa Parampara.

 Thank you Ma Adya for permitting me to post this.
 You sent me here again with amnesia.
-Please forgive any mistakes ever made, will be made (you are trikaldarshi nothing is hidden from you) and unlock thy potential to sing your glory again with the tools of this age.
+Please forgive any mistakes I have made, or may still make.
+You are trikaldarshi; nothing is hidden from you.
+Please unlock the strength to sing your glory again with the tools of this age.

 Lord Kalabhairava - The Lord of Time

-Kalabhairava Baba, the Guru tatva of Lord Shiva and the firewall of Kashi.
+Kalabhairava Baba, the Guru tattva of Lord Shiva and the firewall of Kashi.

 English Recitation Guide